nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 ## Friday 26-Aug-2022

-After finishing some tasks around the house, I jumped in to a 40 minute technical interview challenge.
+After finishing some tasks around the house, I jumped right in to a 40 minute technical interview challenge.
 This one was summing odd numbers in a binary tree.
 It tests the interviewee's understanding on binary trees, including traversal and Node data structures.
 Whiteboarding these challenges in Miro (and similar apps) is quite difficult because there is an additional interface layer between me and the depiction I'm attempting to draw and layout.
 When working on a real, in-person, dry-erase board, it is much easier to erase, correct, and draw-out the brainstorming and ideation.
 Granted, one benefit of Miro (and similar) is duplication of complex drawings is super fast!

 It took the full 40 minutes but I earned a passing score because I pretty much nailed every section in the rubrik except for code and Big-O. The failures there were not writing any Big-O evaluation *at all*, and my javascript code was only 85% complete before the time expired.